328pm/Fundani_Webserver/README.md

    * Optional IRC-Server

-More information about PirateBox can be found on: http://piratebox.aod-rpg.de And more information about Fundani will be located at http://www.328pm.com upin final release
+More information about PirateBox can be found on: http://piratebox.aod-rpg.de

+And more information about Fundani will be located at http://www.328pm.com upon final release